Variable Pension Benefit Member? Your member statement is now available in your online account.

 The details described on the Lifetime Pension relate to Saskatchewan legislation.

-Starting in the spring of 2025, PEPP will be offering a new retirement income option called Lifetime Pension.
-PEPP has designed this new option specifically for retired or retiring PEPP members who would like a dependable monthly pension payment for life.
+The Lifetime Pension is designed specifically for retired or retiring PEPP members who would like a dependable monthly pension payment for life – eliminating the risk of outliving their retirement savings.

-This combination provides you with the flexibility and stability to enjoy your retirement while giving you the peace of mind knowing you won’t outlive your savings.
+This combination provides you with the flexibility and stability to enjoy your retirement.

 Here are the eligibility requirements to purchase a Lifetime Pension: